Need-to-Know about Setting Up for Digital Modes

 In order to communicate in digital modes (RTTY, PSK, or other sound card digital modes), N1MM Logger+ can either use a computer sound card or an external device called a “terminal unit” or a multi-mode TNC.
 Terminal units and TNCs are relatively rare nowadays, and most digital communications now use a computer sound card.

-A few notes about hardware connections for sound card digital modes (using MMTTY, 2Tone, MMVARI or Fldigi) follow.
+A few notes about hardware connections for sound card digital modes (using MMTTY, 2Tone, MMVARI, Fldigi or WSJT-X/JTDX) follow.
 These depend on the radio, the sound card and the interface (if any) in use, and it is impossible to cover all of the possibilities in detail, but the following general comments apply:

 First, you must have some means of connecting the radio’s audio output to the sound card’s input.
 The ideal connection would be from a fixed-level (“line out”) output on the radio to a “line in” input on the sound card.
 If your radio has one receiver, this will probably use the left channel of the sound card; with dual receivers, the second receiver may use the right channel.
 If your sound card does not have a line level input, you may need to use a microphone input, and in this case you may need an attenuator to reduce the line level output from the radio to the lower level needed for the microphone level input on the sound card.